nekevss/talks/rust-talk-2025-12/index.md

 What is a "JavaScript engine"?
 ---

-A language interpreter that implements ECMA262, the ECMAScript specification.
+An interpreter that implements the ECMAScript specification, ECMA262.

 Major browser / runtime implementations: